 PAHM-V 517 Public Management Economics (3 cr.)
-This course focuses on applications of the principles and concepts of intermediate microeconomic theory and managerial economics to public-sector management decisions and policy analysis.
+This course focuses on applications of the principles and concepts of intermediate microeconomic theory and managerial economics to public-sector management managerial economics to public-sector management decisions and policy analysis.
 The course utilizes case studies with the goal of giving students opportunities to recognize the economic dimensions inherent in the public policy problems and to develop an analytical problem solving orientation.